Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 3. **User Interactions**: User interactions have been substantially optimized to create a more immersive and engaging gaming experience based on player expectations.
 4. **Expansion Opportunities**: We have documented extensive exploration of narrative dynamics and possible gameplay expansions informed by user recommendations, guiding our future update strategies.

-The game documentation has been finalized to clearly outline gameplay mechanics and onboarding instructions, enhancing the overall player experience at launch.
+The game documentation has been finalized to ensure it accurately presents gameplay mechanics and onboarding instructions for a successful player experience at launch.

 1. **Onboarding Clarity**: Improved onboarding instructions have been documented to assist new players in understanding game mechanics effectively.
 2. **Gameplay Mechanics**: Further adjustments have been made to gameplay mechanics for a more balanced and enjoyable experience, taking tester feedback into account.